 Independent Learning courses are designed to have students work with a mentor to choose what to learn, when to learn it, and at what pace.
 A mentor is an adult who guides the student in completing educational tasks while still allowing the student to take a leadership role in learning.
 This person could be a classroom teacher, parent, tutor, or other qualified individual who possesses subject-matter expertise.
 The mentor fulfills the role of coach and facilitator, and assists the student in achieving the appropriate knowledge and skills needed for academic enrichment and acceleration.

 Although we do not provide a mentor, we have made it easy for an adult to step in and act in that capacity.
-Mentor resources are included with each Independent Learning course, including:
+Mentor resources are included with each Independent Learning course, including

-- guidelines and suggestions for mentoring gifted students
+- guidelines and suggestions for mentoring gifted students,

-- helpful online resources and special web-based mentor activities
+- helpful online resources and special web-based mentor activities,

-- models of excellent student work to serve as inspiration
+- models of excellent student work to serve as inspiration,

-- ideas for overseeing specific activities
+- ideas for overseeing specific activities, and

-- suggestions for assessing student work using rubrics
+- suggestions for assessing student work using rubrics.

 Students and parents are encouraged to look to their community for a mentor who can provide one-on-one attention and guide students through the challenges of their courses.
 Ideally, the mentor should be knowledgeable in the subject area, able to answer questions, and able to assess student work using the rubrics provided.

 The mentor does not have to be an academic professional.
 Subject knowledge, an enthusiasm for the topic, and the willingness to devote a few hours a week to mentoring are the most important criteria.
-For example, a potential mentor for Word Power could be:
+For example, a potential mentor for Word Power could be

-- a local professional who uses writing every day (journalist, editor, or author) and who would enjoy assisting the student with the course
+- a local professional who uses writing every day (journalist, editor, or author) and who would enjoy assisting the student with the course,

-- a college student majoring in literature, creative writing, communications, or a related field who has the time to supervise the student’s work
+- a college student majoring in literature, creative writing, communications, or a related field who has the time to supervise the student’s work.

 Registering as a mentor